 For slot based transmission, the number of OFDM symbols spanned by each SPDCCH candidate of a resource set configured with DMRS-based demodulation is fixed to 2.
 For subslot based transmission, the number of OFDM symbols spanned by each SPDCCH candidate of a resource set configured with DMRS-based demodulation is equal to the number of OFDM symbols used for the subslot based PDSCH transmission (which depends on the starting symbol index, as specified in Table 6.4.2-1).

 The physical resource blocks in frequency domain constituting SPDCCH set are in this paragraph assumed to be numbered in ascending order from 0 to .
-For a CRS-based sPDCCH, SREGs within an SPDCCH set are numbered in a frequency-first time-second manner from 0 to, where is the number of configured OFDM symbols (os).
-The frequency-first, time-second mapping of the sREGs within a SPDCCH set is performed from the lowest resource block in frequency domain to the highest resource blocks in frequency domain for the first symbol, and from the highest resource block in frequency domain to the lowest resource block in frequency domain for the second symbol.
+For a CRS-based sPDCCH, SREGs within an SPDCCH set are numbered in a frequency-first time-second manner from 0 to, where is the number of configured OFDM symbols (OS).
+The frequency-first, time-second mapping of the SREGs within a SPDCCH set is performed from the lowest resource block in frequency domain to the highest resource blocks in frequency domain for the first symbol, and from the highest resource block in frequency domain to the lowest resource block in frequency domain for the second symbol.
 For a DMRS-based SPDCCH, SREGs within an SPDCCH set are numbered in a time-first frequency-second manner from 0 to.

 Within SPDCCH set , the SCCEs available for transmission of SPDCCHs are numbered from 0 to and SCCE number corresponds